 Bungaban is the Hub’s most mature project and we are currently working through the significant requirements that underpin the State and Federal approvals for renewable energy projects in Queensland.
 We will keep community and project stakeholders informed and provide plenty of opportunity for input as this work progresses.

-Projects must also meet the requirements of Queensland’s State Planning assessment provisions.
+Bungaban must also meet the requirements of Queensland’s State Planning assessment provisions.
 The Queensland Government assesses compliance against a number of measures including vegetation management, visual amenity and acoustic amenity.

 Finally, specific activities to enable project delivery can require local government approval, for example, upgrades to council roads or infrastructure to transport components, etc.